You need up-to-date ID in the 21st century

 Judy Garland, 1939, The Wizard of Oz.

-If you are an adult past the age of 30, you remember (what you thought was) a gentler time, when you could show up at the airport and board a plane, vote or receive medical treatment by saying who you were.
-The world was a much larger place, and information existed in islands and pockets that were easier to verify.
+If you are an adult past the age of 35, you remember (what you thought was) a gentler time, when you could show up at the airport and board a plane, vote or receive medical treatment merely by saying who you were.
+The world was a much larger place back then.
+Information existed in islands and pockets that were easier to verify.
 That was then, even if parts of ‘then’ exist only through the rose-coloured glasses we tend to use to view the past.

 This is now.
 You need government-issued identification to vote, get a passport, board an aircraft, open a bank account and a host of other common, everyday tasks.
 A few years ago, I was helping a senior vote in a by-election, and was astonished that the gentleman had no identification acceptable by the poll clerk.
 His driver’s license had expired years ago; he had not lived at the address on that license in years; he had no up-to-date health card or passport.
-Finally, we found a utility bill, and the poll clerk accepted his old license to verify that he was who he said he was, and the utility bill that he lived in the poll where he had planned to vote.
+Finally, we found a utility bill addressed to him.
+The poll clerk accepted his old license to verify that he was who he said he was, and accepted the utility bill as proof that he lived in the poll where he had planned to vote.

 There are some essential foundation documents that everyone needs to be a citizen in just about every western democracy: